 Nassim Nicholas Taleb

 Taleb is the author of a multivolume essay, the Incerto (The Black Swan, Fooled by Randomness, Antifragile, and Skin in the Game) covering broad facets of uncertainty.
 It has been published into 43 languages.

-Taleb is currently Distinguished Professor of Risk Engineering at NYU's Tandon School of Engineering (only a quarter time position).
+Taleb is currently Distinguished Professor of Risk Engineering at NYU's Tandon School of Engineering (only a quarter-time position) and a scientific advisor for Universa Investments.
 His current focus is on the properties of systems that can handle disorder ("antifragile").

 Taleb refuses all honors and anything that "turns knowledge into a spectator sport".

 Taleb traveled the conventional route of education to real-life and theory to practice in inverse sequence from the common one, moving from the practical to the philosophical to the mathematical.
 He started as a trader, then got a doctorate in mid-trading career; he wrote literary books before writing technical papers, and his work became progressively more technical and formal with time.